When I double click on a Word attachment, Outlook tries to open it with “Windows Photo Viewer” which obviously fails.

 Setting a program as the default for multiple file types

-To quickly set a program as the default for all of the file types that is can support, you can use the same dialog as indicated above for Windows Vista, Windows 7 and Windows 8, but then choose; Set your default programs
+To quickly set a program as the default for all of the file types that it can support, you can use the same dialog as indicated above (except for Windows XP) but then choose; Set your default programs

 However, note that not all programs that you have installed may be exposed here.
 It is up to the developer of the application whether or not to support this method.